coder-sneha24/Food-Ordering-App-Ui/README.md

+Food Ordering App

 Steps to run the project:

+First run the command:
-First do npm install
+npm install

-And by using npm start we can start the application
+To start the application, run: npm start